 Often when extending your insurance for a home business it might cost you very little each year, so it can be a valuable investment and the safer option to avoid invalidating your policy.

 The level of cover you are likely to receive on business equipment will vary significantly between each insurance provider as well, so be thorough in your comparisons — it could save you hundreds of pounds in the long run.

 There are three main types of home insurance categories for working from home.
-These are clerical use, regular business visitors and other business use.
+These are clerical use, regular business visitors' and other business use.

-Other business use relates to having some other use for areas of your home.
+Other business use insurance This relates to having some other use for areas of your home.
 For example, you might use your shed to build furniture that you sell or use your kitchen to make food that you sell.

-For example, you’re an accountant and make a mistake in someone’s tax returns and they receive a fine and hold you responsible.
+For example, you are an accountant and make a mistake in someone’s tax returns, and they receive a fine, they might hold you responsible.
 Your public liability insurance might be able to cover you if you had to pay for that fine.